 Ed Forst, our Chairman, is Chairman, Partner, and member of the Investment Committee at Lion Capital.
-From November 2017 to August 2018, Mr. Forst served as CEO and Co-CEO (starting in May 2018) of Realty Shares Inc. which filed for chapter 7 bankruptcy protection of July 31, 2020.
 Mr. Forst previously served as Chief Executive Officer of Cushman & Wakefield from January 2014 to September 2015, leading the commercial real estate firm across more than 60 countries.
 Prior to this, Mr. Forst was a Management Committee Partner of Goldman, Sachs & Co. where he served as the Co-CEO of Goldman Sachs Asset Management, and before that as the Chief Administrative Officer and Executive Vice President of the firm.
 Mr. Forst also served as the Chairman of Goldman's Global Debt Underwriting Committee for seven years.
 Mr. Forst was also the Executive Vice President and Principal Operating Officer of Harvard University during the financial crisis, as well as Adviser to the Secretary of the Treasury on the Troubled Asset Relief Program (TARP).
-Mr. Forst sits on the boards of The Feinstein Institute of Northwell Health and the Yale School of Management.
+From November 2017 to August 2018, Mr. Forst served as CEO and Co-CEO (starting in May 2018) of Realty Shares Inc..
+Realty Shares Inc., filed for chapter 7 bankruptcy protection of July 31, 2020, more than 18 months after Mr. Forst eased to be the CEO of the company.
+Mr. Forst is on the boards of The Feinstein Institute of Northwell Health and the Yale School of Management.
 Mr. Forst has also served on the board of the Harvard Management Company, as Treasurer of Carnegie Hall, and as the Chairman of the Securities Industry and Financial Markets Association (SIFMA).
 Mr. Forst earned his MBA from the Wharton School of the University of Pennsylvania and his AB in Economics from Harvard University.